mtmcphail/PyCitySchools/README.md

 Here are some findings regardless of the Thomas High School 9th-grade scores (*please refer to the all school summary below*):

-1. The students of PyCity School District tend to **perform better on reading tests** than Math; and a higher percentage of students earn a passing grade on Reading.
+1. The students of PyCity School District tend to **perform better on Reading tests** than on Math test; and a higher percentage of students earn a passing grade on Reading.

 2.  **Charter Schools perform better than District Schools** on the standardized math and reading tests and had a higher overall passing percentage.
 In fact, all the top 5 schools were all Charter and all the bottom 5 were District.
 Even more telling, is the fact ALL of the Charter-type schools (Rank 1 through 8) outperformed ALL of the District-type schools (Rank 9 through 15).